-2.1.
-Drinking water
+2.1 Drinking water

-One of the biggest concerns, which justifies the need of monitoring water quality, is the possible presence of bacteria [36,37], parasites [73,74], or other pollutants [37,38,75-84] that could be harmful to humans, through the consumption of water.
-Since bacteria, parasites and pathogens are presented in very low numbers in potable water, large volumes of water need to be condensed and to reach the threshold of detection for current detection methods.
-This is a limitation of the existing technology, therefore multiple methods, including force spectroscopy [85], cytometry [86], laser scattering [73], electrochemical [87] and electrophoresis [17] were adopted by microfluidic technology to overcome the extremely low number of bacteria or pollutants to be analyzed in the sample.
+One of the biggest concerns which justifies the need of monitoring water quality is the possible presence of bacteria [36,37], parasites [73,74] or other pollutants [37,38,75-84] that could be harmful for humans, through the consumption of water.
+Since bacteria, parasites and pathogens are presented in very low numbers in potable water, large volumes of water need to be concentrated down and get analyzed by current detection methods.
+This is a limitation of the existing technology, therefore multiple methods, including force spectroscopy [85], cytometry [86], laser scattering [73], electrochemical [87] and, electrophoresis [17] are been adopted by microfluidic technology to overcome the extremely low number of bacteria or pollutants to be analyzed in the sample.
 Another approach to improve detection is to exploit the intrinsic electrical properties of bacteria by the combination of two electrical techniques such as dielectrophoresis (DEP) and impedance measurements [88].
-Their combination with microfluidic devices has the potential of developing accurate, cost-

-Table 1Application of microfluidics for the detection of organisms/pollutants in drinking water, wastewater, fresh water and seawater.
+This, integrated and combined with microfluidic devices, has the potential of developing accurate, costeffective and simple-to-use portable platforms.
+Regarding pre-concentration of large volumes of sample, the use of integrated commercial membranes within PDMS-based devices have demonstrated to capture $\sim 10^{-1} \mu m$ -scale particles with high efficiency, due to the complementary advantages offered by microfluidics [34].
+It is particularly challenging to accurately quantify microorganisms that are presented in low numbers (< 100 CFU mL-1).
+In order to decrease the detection limit and achieve high-throughput analysis, a device that increases the concentration of bacteria by positive dielectrophoretic impedance E. coli focusing was proposed achieving a 300 CFU mL-1 of detection limit with a sensitivity of 100 CFU mL-1 [36], Figure 2A.
+As an alternative to the use of commercial membranes, electrical forces can be used to pre-concentrate, by exploiting the negative surface charges on bacteria and viruses [35].